DC buzzes with new developments, renovations and neighborhood enhancements.

 Folger Shakespeare Theater (Opened June 2024)

-The Folger’s 1932 building is undergoing an $80.5 million renovation to expand public space, improve accessibility and enhance the experience for visitors.
-The renovation project will add a 12,000-square-foot public pavilion under the Folger’s front lawn with fully accessible entry plazas for all visitors on both the east- and west-facing sides of the building.
-The landscaped entry plazas will connect with walkable gardens on either side of the building.
-Its inaugural permanent exhibition will showcase the library’s 82-copy collection of First Folios, the first published copies of Shakespeare’s works.
+The Folger’s 1932 building underwent an $80.5 million renovation to expand public space, improve accessibility and enhance the experience for visitors.
+The renovation project added a 12,000-square-foot public pavilion under the Folger’s front lawn with fully accessible entry plazas for all visitors on both the east- and west-facing sides of the building.
+The landscaped entry plazas connect with walkable gardens on either side of the building.
+Its permanent exhibition showcases the library’s 82-copy collection of First Folios, the first published copies of Shakespeare’s works.
 Produced in 1623, the books represented the first time that roughly half of the Bard’s plays appeared in print; Folger’s collection of copies is the largest in the world.
-When the Folger reopens this fall, it will display its entire collection of folios for the first time in a 20-foot vault.
-The Great Hall will transform from an exhibition space to a public gathering place.
-A new Education Laboratory will provide a flexible space for hands-on demonstrations and interactive workshops.
-Visitor amenities will include café services in the Great Hall and an expanded gift shop.
+The Great Hall transforms from an exhibition space to a public gathering place and a new Education Laboratory provides a flexible space for hands-on demonstrations and interactive workshops.
+Visitor amenities include café services in the Great Hall and an expanded gift shop.

 Airports